antonrado/maconly-supply-brain-backend/STATUS.md

 ## What’s broken / missing

-- Planning Core v1 business logic (demand/supply calculations, order proposals) and DB integration are not implemented yet; only domain skeleton and HTTP stub endpoints exist.
+- Planning Core v1 business logic (demand/supply calculations, order proposals) and DB integration are not implemented yet; only domain skeleton and HTTP stub endpoints with structured JSON exist.
 - Monitoring snapshot records do not carry an explicit version field for schema/metric evolution; versioning strategy is not defined.

 ## Next 3 tasks